The Beatles: Beatles for Sale, Help! and Rubber Soul

 Controversy erupted in June 1965 when Queen Elizabeth II appointed all four Beatles Members of the Order of the British Empire (MBE) after Prime Minister Harold Wilson nominated them for the award.
 In protest – the honour was at that time primarily bestowed upon military veterans and civic leaders – some conservative MBE recipients returned their insignia.

 In July, the Beatles' second film, Help!, was released, again directed by Lester.
 Described as "mainly a relentless spoof of Bond", it inspired a mixed response among both reviewers and the band.
 McCartney said: "Help! was great but it wasn't our film – we were sort of guest stars.
 It was fun, but basically, as an idea for a film, it was a bit wrong."
-The soundtrack was dominated by Lennon, who wrote and sang lead on most of its songs, including the two singles: "Help!" and "Ticket to Ride".
+The film's soundtrack was dominated by Lennon, who wrote and sang lead on most of its songs, including the two singles: "Help!" and "Ticket to Ride".

 The Help! album, the group's fifth studio LP, mirrored A Hard Day's Night by featuring soundtrack songs on side one and additional songs from the same sessions on side two.
 The LP contained all original material save for two covers, "Act Naturally" and "Dizzy Miss Lizzy"; they were the last covers the band would include on an album until Let It Bes brief rendition of the traditional Liverpool folk song "Maggie Mae".
 The band expanded their use of vocal overdubs on Help! and incorporated classical instruments into some arrangements, including a string quartet on the pop ballad "Yesterday".
 Composed and sung by McCartney – none of the other Beatles perform on the recording – "Yesterday" has inspired the most cover versions of any song ever written.
 With Help!, the Beatles became the first rock group to be nominated for a Grammy Award for Album of the Year.